daikokutein/Alris/README.md

 ### Design Elements

-- **Eye Logo**: The glowing cyan eye with digital connections represents the app's security focus
+- **Eye Logo**: The glowing cyan eye with a "C" shape and connection nodes represents the app's security focus and digital connectivity
-- **Color Scheme**: Primarily uses cyan (#00E5FF) with dark backgrounds for contrast
+- **Color Scheme**: Uses a vibrant cyan (#00E5FF) with white and dark purple (#1A0F3C, #2D1B69) backgrounds for a modern look
-- **Animations**: Subtle pulse and scale animations bring the UI to life
+- **Animations**: Subtle pulse, glow and scale animations bring the UI to life
 - **Typography**: Clean, readable Inter font from Google Fonts

 ### Architecture